needle-mirror/com.unity.settings-manager/README.md

 # Settings Manager

-A framework for making any serializable field a setting, complete with an procedurally popuplated Settings Provider.
+A framework for making any serializable field a setting, complete with an procedurally populated Settings Provider.

 ![in action](Documentation~/images/settings.gif)